sebastian-mrozek/dragtoe/README.md

 cd docker
 docker compose up
 ```
-The above method launches to containers, one with the web app and one with postgres and is configured to use the postgres for persistence.
+The above method launches two containers, one with the web app and one with postgres and is configured to use the postgres for persistence.

 Since dockerized application is easier to test with external dependencies (like postgres)
 I haven't included ability to create a fat Jar but it can be done easily by importing 'om.github.johnrengelman.shadow' plugin.